sslcommerz/SSLCommerz-Magento/README.md

-## SSLCOMMERZ - Magento
+## SSLCommerz - Magento

 SSLCOMMERZ-Online Payment Gateway For Bangladesh

-This Module Work for Magento Version 2.1.* - 2.2.*
+This Module Work for Magento Version 2.3.x

 ### Installation Steps

 Please follow these steps to install the SSLCOMMERZ Payment Gateway module.

-Step 1: Download module from Github.
+Step 1: Download module from github.

 Step 2: Log in to your server using FTP or Cpanel.